-Some truck drivers spend a lot of time working consecutive days and many hours, which can lead to drowsy driving.
+Some truck drivers spend a lot of time working consecutive days and long hours, which can lead to drowsy driving.

-Truck drivers must adhere to a limit in the number of hours they are allowed to drive over a certain number of days.
-Should the driver violate these driving hour statutes, he or she could be found negligent in an injury crash.
+By law, truck drivers must adhere to the hours of service they are allowed to drive over a certain number of days.
+Should the driver violate these laws, they could be found negligent in an injury crash.

-If you suspect the trucker who hit your car was experiencing drowsy driving, or any other form of distracted driving, consider contacting an Orlando truck accident lawyer.
-Our team at Bogin, Munns & Munns may be able to build a strong case against the responsible party to help you receive compensation for your injuries.
-Call (407) 578-9696 to get started today.
+If you suspect the trucker who hit you engaged in distracted driving, driving under the influence, or another form of negligence, consider working with an Orlando lawyer.
+Our team at Bogin, Munns & Munns can build a case against the responsible party to help you receive compensation for your injuries.

 Some of the injuries you may experience if you were involved in a truck accident include: